rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 You will notice a conflict in State 5.
 To resolve this, we need the full LR(1) parser.
 # LR1 Automata

+LR(1) parsers, or Canonical LR(1) parsers, are the most powerful in the LR parser family.
+They are needed when SLR(1) parsers are not sufficient to handle certain complex grammars.
+LR(1) parsers differ from SLR(1) parsers in that they incorporate lookahead information directly into the parser states, allowing for even more precise parsing decisions.

 ## Building the DFA
 ### LR1Item
 The LR1 item is similar to the Item, except that it contains a lookahead.